Doug Smith, Senior Director at Covenant Logistics, wanted to make drivers feel valued. He picked up the phone.

 “If we walk into a restaurant, is the mindset ‘I hope I get the server I had last time?’
 Or is it ‘I hope I don’t get that person again?’” he asks.
 “Taking note of our customer service experiences outside of work can make us more mindful of how we treat people at work.”

 For Smith and the Covenant team, the path forward is one that contributes to an individual’s growth.
 Covenant uses the term “career path” literally, by setting each driver up for success.
-The goal is for every driver to experience their last “first day” on a job, anywhere, with Covenant.
+The goal is for every commercial driver to experience their last “first day” on a job, anywhere, with Covenant.
 “How do you get there?”
 Smith asks.
 “It starts with becoming invested.”

 Step 2: Remember, commercial transportation is a family affair

 When transportation companies hire a new driver, they’re bringing that driver’s family along for the ride.
 Covenant takes that reality to heart.
-When drivers need time off, whether to attend a wedding or care for a sick relative, they don’t have to worry about being perceived as disengaged.
+When commercial drivers need time off, whether to attend a wedding or care for a sick relative, they don’t have to worry about being perceived as disengaged.
 By checking in with drivers regularly, managers such as Smith can understand the issues employees are dealing with behind the scenes.
 Staying connected makes it easier for managers to accommodate drivers should they need to take time off or be transferred closer to home.
 Taking the opportunity to connect with drivers can make all the difference in retaining top talent — or losing them.
 As Smith says, “Quitting a job is easy.
 Quitting on a person you have a relationship with is what’s hard.”

 Step 3: ‘Seek first to understand, then to be understood’